uqee/coretechs-stackedit-workspace/Documents Odds96/BRD-3023/DepositsAndWithdrawalsInCryptoEN_30June.md.md

 ### General Information

 1.1.
 We accept and conduct transactions in the currency that you specify upon registration.
-You’ll be able to choose between: Bitcoin (BTC), Ethereum (ETH), Tether (USDT-ERC20), Ripple (XRP), Lit.
+You’ll be able to choose between: Bitcoin (BTC), Ethereum (ETH), Tether (USDT-ERC20), Ripple (XRP), Litecoin (LTC), Dogecoin (DOGE), USDT Tron (USDTT).
 Note that you will not be able to change currency after registration.

 1.2.
 You accept and acknowledge that the value of cryptocurrencies can change dramatically depending on market fluctuations.
 You bear full financial responsibility related to changes in exchange rates and the further conversion of funds.